pwm/s-flow/readme.md

 A state machine is defined as a directed graph.
 Vertices of this graph are called states and arrows between them are called transitions.
 Transitions are labelled so that they can be identified.
 We call those labels events.

-Running the machine, ie. deriving an end state given a start state and a list of events, means walking the graph from the start state via a set of transitions leading to the desired end state.
+Running the machine, ie. deriving an end state given a start state and a sequence of events, means walking the graph from the start state via a sequence of transitions leading to the desired end state.
 In the end we either reach it or stop when there is no way forward.

 Transitions, acting as the arrows of the graph, are functions of type `State -> Event -> State`.
 They are uniquely identified by a `(State, Event)` pair, ie. given a state and an event (which is the label of the arrow) we can get the corresponding transition function, if it exists.
 The the absence of a transition function automatically results in a failed transition.

-Success and failure is captured using the `TransitionOp` type It also keeps track of the current state as well as the sequence of events leading up to it.
+Success and failure is captured using the `TransitionOp` type.
+It also keeps track of the current state as well as the sequence of events leading up to it.

 ## Tests